How many times have you failed to select text, open a context menu, or copy content when you attempted to do so?

 1. Extracting Text From Images

-Simply take a screenshot of the text you want to copy from a protected website and convert it into text, PDF, DOC, and other formats using online optical text recognition tools.
+This strategy is my top pick since it’s beginner-friendly – with optical text recognition, you can easily convert images into text.
+Simply take a screenshot of the text you want to copy from a protected website and convert it into plain text, PDF, DOC, and other formats using online optical text recognition tools.

-Here’s a practical example: I took a screenshot of the text from a content-protected website.
+I took a screenshot of the text from a content-protected website.
 A reliable website called Onlineocr offers an easy way to use OCR with a few steps.

-I’ve got a screenshot of it.
+And I’ve got a screenshot of it.

-OK, I’m going to upload my screenshot to this OCR tool.
+Next, I’m going to upload my screenshot to this OCR tool.
 There are a few options and many languages, but you should pick the correct recognition language for optimum results.

+Then, there’s also an option to select the output format (Docs, Excel, or plain text).
 I chose plain text, and it finished in 10 seconds, exactly what I wanted.

 There are only four steps: upload, set the language, convert, and download.
 That’s why I said this is a beginner-friendly approach.
-Search Google or other search engines for “OCR tools.”
+It is pretty fast.

-You can find plenty of other OCRs.
-Many OCRs convert images to text with optical character recognition.
-Users can do this type of stuff with Google Cloud AI Optical Character Recognition. – Plus, online OCR is web-based.
+Search Google or others for “OCR tools.”
+And you can find plenty of OCRs.
+They convert images to text with optical character recognition.
+Or… You can do this type of stuff with Google Cloud AI Optical Character Recognition.

 2. Using Google Chrome Extensions